johnnovak/johnnovak.site/blog/_posts/2017-04-22-nim-performance-tuning-for-the-uninitiated.md

 First Nim generates a single C file for every module in the project, then from that point everything gets compiled and linked as if it were a regular C codebase (which technically it is): C files get compiled into objects files which then get linked together into the final binary.
-Many compilers do not support link time optimisations, at least not by default, and even if they do, Nim doesn't make use of such features yet (by the way, this is the reason why inlined functions should be placed inside header files in C++).
-So if we want to inline functions across module boundaries, we need to explicitly tell the Nim compiler about so it can "manually" inline them into the generated C files.
+Inlining functions across objects files at link time is generally not performed by default by most compilers, and although gcc and clang can be instructed to do link time optimisations (LTO) by specifying the `-flto` flag, Nim doesn't use this flag by default.
+Therefore, if we want to inline functions across module boundaries in a robust way---even when LTO is turned off---we need to explicitly tell the Nim compiler about it with the `{.inline.}` pragma.
+This pragma will force the inlining of the functions decorated with it into all generated C files where the functions are referenced on the Nim compiler (preprocessor) level.

 ### 5. Nim --- vector module (with inlines)

-Fixing this is very easy; we'll just need to [decorate every method](https://github.com/johnnovak/raytriangle-test/blob/master/nim/vectorfast.nim) in our module with `{.inline.}` pragmas.
+Fixing this is very easy; as explained above, we'll just need to [decorate every method](https://github.com/johnnovak/raytriangle-test/blob/master/nim/vectorfast.nim) in our module with `{.inline.}` pragmas.
 For example: